 - Worldview – Another aspect that can change with time, worldview diversity defines the overall way we choose to see the world and the metaphorical lens that colors our experiences.
 Examples include political affiliation and innate moral compass.

 A diverse workforce or work environment on its own doesn't do much other than fill a quota-it isn't until these different voices and viewpoints are truly heard that an organization reaps the benefits that come with inclusivity.

-Inclusion is how diversity thrives and comes to life—it’s when people of all walks of life, personal interests, and different backgrounds work together in the form of a community, and listen to and respect one another.
+Inclusion is how a diverse workforce thrives and comes to life-it's when people of all walks of life, personal interests, diverse perspectives, and different backgrounds work together in the form of a community, and listen to and respect one another.

 The main defining quality of an inclusive work environment is creating a safe space for each employee.
 That means diverse employees can be who they truly are as individuals without fear and don't have to hide parts of themselves or compromise their beliefs to feel like they belong.
-This is where inclusion strategy comes in.
+Workplace inclusion promotes equal opportunity for professional development free of unconscious bias.
+This is where inclusion strategy and inclusive leadership come into play.